Chapter 4: Working in Guernsey

 If moving to Guernsey, you need to register with the Guernsey Income Tax Department and all residents must file an annual tax return.

-Guernsey’s social security scheme funds healthcare under the Specialist Health Insurance Scheme and provides benefits for work, sickness benefit, invalidity benefit, industrial injury benefit, unemployment benefit, old-age pension, bereavement benefit, death grant and maternity benefit.
+Guernsey’s social security scheme funds healthcare under the Specialist Health Insurance Scheme and provides benefits for work, sickness benefit, invalidity benefit, industrial injury benefit, unemployment benefit, old-age pension, workers compensation attorney, bereavement benefit, death grant and maternity benefit.

 The social security scheme is funded by payments from the earnings and income-related contribution scheme paid for by Guernsey’s residents.
 Employees pay 6.6% of gross earnings towards the Social Security Department, with employers contributing a further 6.6%.
 Those who are self employed pay 11.0%.
 Social security is applied to everyone over school leaving age.
 An alternative rate applies for those who do not work but earn revenue from other sources.